How we built PayDirect

 - If the payment fails, its status becomes failed and your available balance is restored to £50.

 The audit trail is the source of truthA lot of things can go wrong in a payment system, sometimes seriously wrong.To keep track of everything that is happening to our wallets we built a ledger.The ledger is an event-sourced system: for each wallet we have an immutable append-only event log that keeps track of all actions concerning it.That event log is both our audit trail and our source of truth: all snapshots of resources (e.g. current balance for a wallet or the current status for a payment) are built from the events.
 We just keep some materialised projections for speed.To ensure that our invariants are not breached (e.g. no overdraft allowed) we rely on optimistic concurrency: each event is tagged with a monotonically increasing version number and a few database-level constraints guarantee data integrity.

-Feedback loopsNo matter how much care you put into a piece of software, there will be defects — , after all.
+Feedback loopsNo matter how much care you put into a piece of software, there will be defects — software is made by humans, after all.
 There will be defects in our components, in our partners’ products.We have optimised for blast radius reduction and time to detection.
 We also continuously run a set of different processes that act as feedback loops for our system and operators: